Međimurje County: Manufacturing

 Industry has mostly developed in and around Čakovec, as well as in the south-eastern parts of the county.
 Međimurska trikotaža Čakovec or MTČ was one of the most successful textile and clothing companies in northern Croatia for years.
 Some of the other well known clothing companies in the region include Čateks and the Mursko Središće-based Modeks.
 There are also some footwear companies based in the region, the most prominent of them being Jelen.

 The Čakovec-based Zrinski is a printing and publishing company.
 Nedelišće was home to one of the first Croatian printing presses, operating there as early as 1570.
 The production of metal and PVC is significant in the region.

 There are several construction companies based in the region.
-Some of the largest local companies in these businesses include Ferro-Preis, TMT, Tehnix, Meplast, Muraplast, Tegra and Beton.
+The largest of them, Građevni kombinat 'Međimurje', which employed over 8,000 workers, ceased to exist in 2010, but some of its parts survived, recovered, and continued to operate as independent companies.
+In recent years some of the largest local companies in these businesses include Ferro-Preis, TMT, Tehnix, Meplast, Muraplast, Tegra and Beton.
 Basket weaving is one of the oldest businesses in the region, with Međimurjeplet being the largest local company.
 Chairs, small items of furniture and other decorative items are also woven in addition to baskets.
 The most common weaving materials include twigs, rattan and bamboo.